Enki: Other names and epithets

 Enki/Ea had a variety of other names and epithets reflecting his different functions and his association with his abode, Abzû, and his cult center, Eridu.
 Galter remarks that the majority of other names of Ea are only documented from sources from the late second millennium, and therefore he presumes that they represent an effort to fully encompass and describe all of the aspects of the god.
 Craftsmanship deities such as Uttu and Ninagal could be regarded as alternative names of Ea in late sources.

-The majority of akkadian epithets of Ea reflect his role as the god of wisdom.
-Such epithets include for example, bēl nēmeqi (‘’Lord of wisdom’’), bēl tašīmti (‘’Lord of understanding’’), and apkal ilī.(‘’Sage of the gods’’).
-Bēl nagbi, (‘’Lord of the subterranean waters’’) was a frequently attested epithet of Ea in his aspect as a water god.
-He could be referred to as bēl tenēšēti, ‘’Lord of mankind’’.
-His association to the arts of incantation was reflected in his epithets mašmaš ilī, ‘’Exorcist of the gods’’, and bēl išīputti (‘’Lord of the purification rites’’).
+The majority of Akkadian epithets of Ea reflect his role as the god of wisdom.
+Such epithets include for example, bēl nēmeqi ("Lord of wisdom"), bēl tašīmti ("Lord of understanding"), and apkal ilī ("Sage of the gods").
+Bēl nagbi ("Lord of the subterranean waters") was a frequently attested epithet of Ea in his aspect as a water god.
+He could be referred to as bēl tenēšēti, "Lord of mankind".
+His association to the arts of incantation was reflected in his epithets mašmaš ilī, "Exorcist of the gods", and bēl išīputti ("Lord of the purification rites").

-Ea could be referred to as Ea-šarru in some akkadian texts.
-According to Galter, it is unclear whether Ea-šarru was simply an epithet of Ea or if a foreign deity was identified with Ea and šarru,‘’king’’, was added to distinguish them.
+Ea could be referred to as Ea-šarru in some Akkadian texts.
+According to Galter, it is unclear whether Ea-šarru was simply an epithet of Ea or if a foreign deity was identified with Ea and šarru, "king", was added to distinguish them.
 He remarks that the earliest attestations of this name occur outside of Mesopotamia, which could indicate that the name did not originate in the region.

-A common epithet of Enki/Ea in literary texts was Enlil-banda, ‘’the junior Enlil’’.
+A common epithet of Enki/Ea in literary texts was Enlil-banda, "the junior Enlil".
 An early attestation of this epithet dates to the Old Babylonian Period.
 Several possible interpretations of this name have been suggested by scholars.
-It could indicate that Ea was regarded as a younger brother of Enlil, it could have been a way to equate Ea with Enlil, it could have been a way to assert that he is ‘’like Enlil’' in his domain, or it could mean that he received his functions and abode from Enlil.
+It could indicate that Ea was regarded as a younger brother of Enlil, it could have been a way to equate Ea with Enlil, it could have been a way to assert that he is "like Enlil" in his domain, or it could mean that he received his functions and abode from Enlil.

-Enki’s epithets king of the Abzû and king of Eridu are already attested in sumerian sources from the Early Dynastic Period.
-Another of his epithets was (^{d}dàra-abzu), translated as Ibex or Stag of the Abzû.
-The ibex was associated with Enki in historical times.
+The god could be referred to as the king of the Abzû and the king of Eridu.
+Another of his epithets was dàra-abzu, translated as Ibex or Stag of the Abzû.
 An early attestation of this byname is found in an Old Babylonian hymn.
 Several compound bynames of Enki/Ea formed with the element dàra appear in a later god list.